JOURNAL ARTICLES - How to determine if we have it, and how to request those we do not already provide within our

 I-Share is a network of over 88 academic libraries throughout Illinois (including SXU) that share their book collections.
 If books are available in I-Share, it usually takes 3 business days for the book to arrive.
 Books can be delivered to any Illinois CARLI library location.
 (Out of state and remote/distance students should use their local public library to request books.)

 You must Login in order to view availability and request items from other libraries.
-(See our video of this process).
+(See our video of this search process).

-NOTE: The SXU I-Share interface provides enhanced functionality.
+NOTE: The SXU I-Share interface provides various citation functionalities.

-- You can limit to SXU materials, or expand to the state-wide consortium.
+- You can limit to SXU materials, or expand to the state-wide consortium using the pull-down under the search box.

 - You must Login before you can request items from other libraries.

 - You can limit or browse using subjects, locations, languages, genres, and dates.

-- You can mark and then email or download specific records.
+- You can Pin and then email or download specific records.

-- NOTE: Use EndNote format to download records into Zotero from the I-Share book catalog.
+- NOTE: Use the UTC or EndNote format to download records into Zotero from the I-Share book catalog.

 If you do not find the desired book material in the local resources above